Tag Archives: Prayer

 “But first,” she added, “I want to pray for you.”

 That woman knew how to enter the Throne Room of God in her prayers.
 Electricity surged through my entire body when she touched me as she prayed.
 Before I left, she handed me her book, Wives, Unequally Yoked.
 I figured reading couldn’t hurt; plus, the title intrigued me.
-I’d already devoured The Total Woman, by Marabel Morgan, the pages worn and underlined with yellow marker, much like my Bible.
+I’d already devoured The Total Woman, by Marabel Morgan.
+Much like my Bible, the pages were worn and underlined with a yellow marker.

 I didn’t leave Mrs. C’s company the same way I arrived.
 Resolved in my heart not to become bitter, I determined to be better and left strengthened, with a made-up mind.